 - Application for Listing: Once the eligibility of a listing is determined, the application process begins.

 - Minimum Requirement for Market Capitalization: There are different minimum market capitalization requirements for each stock exchange.
 Offers a sample of what NASDAQ requires.

 Commodities Exchanges are for investors and commodity buyers go to purchase futures, derivatives and commodities for trading or profit.
 There are a wide variety of raw materials, such as coffee, cotton, and oil, across the world’s commodity exchanges.
+While investors can buy shares in a company on a stock exchange, for example oil stocks, on a commodity exchange investors are able invest in the actual commodity, such as oil, directly.
 Commodities exchanges have been in existence as far back as history can tell.
 Contracts for these exchanges are what sets the modern exchange apart from the historical exchanges.